 Follow these steps to cook your food using an air fryer:

 - Place your food in the basket: Place the food you want to in the air fryer basket.
 The basket may hold anywhere from 2 to 3 lbs, depending on its size.
-If you want to get crispier results, add 1 or 2 tbsp oil with your food.
+If you want to get crispier results, add 1 or 2 tablespoon oil with your food.
 This will help your food get nice and crispy while also being healthy.

 - Set time and temperature: The next step is to set the time (typically ranges from 5 to 30 minutes) and temperature (350 to 400 degrees Fahrenheit).
 This usually depends on the food you’re cooking since different recipes require different settings.